Document Guide — Tax Payment Certificate

 USCIS · State Authorities Route A

-Authentication route Route A — Translator-Certified (notary public often not requested) Workflow (1) Apostille from MOFA → (2) Certification of Translation Accuracy attached Notary public Often not requested for USCIS filings; US Embassy translation notarization is handled only where specifically instructed Legal basis USCIS: 8 CFR §103.2(b)(3) — translator's signed certification of competence and accuracy is commonly used Validity period Within 12 months of issuance recommended
+Authentication route Route A — Translator-Certified, where notary verification is not requested Workflow (1) Apostille from MOFA → (2) Certification of Translation Accuracy attached Notary public Checked against the receiving authority's written instructions; US Embassy translation notarization is handled only where specifically instructed Legal basis USCIS: 8 CFR §103.2(b)(3) may be relevant where a translator's signed certification is accepted Validity period Varies by receiving authority and filing purpose; check current written instructions before arranging apostille and translation.

-Common use cases I-864 (Affidavit of Support, US citizen sponsor's income proof) · I-485 (Adjustment of Status, financial documentation) · Public Charge review financial proof · IRS Foreign Tax Reporting reference · State tax filing supporting documentation
+Common use cases I-864 (Affidavit of Support, sponsor income evidence) · I-485 (Adjustment of Status, financial documentation) · Public Charge review financial evidence · IRS Foreign Tax Reporting reference · State tax filing supporting documentation

 🇬🇧